sbaerlocher/ansible.windows/roles/wsl/README.md

 ## Description

-The role activates the windows wsl feature on a windows device.
+The role activates the Windows Subsystem for Linux (WSL) feature on a windows device.

 ## Role Variables

-### wsl_enbale
+### wsl_enable

-Switches the Windows Subsystem for Linux on or off.
+Switches the WSL on or off.

 ```yml
 wsl_enbale: false